TAO Toolkit Quick Start Guide

 export PATH=$PATH:~/.local/bin

-Users have option to also run TAO directly using the docker container.
-To use container directly, user needs to know which container to pull.
-There are multiple containers under TAO, and depending on the model that you want to train you will need to pull the appropriate container.
+You can run TAO directly using the Docker container.
+To use the container directly, you need to know which container to pull.
+There are multiple containers under TAO, and depending on the model that you want to train you must pull the appropriate container.
 This is not required when using the Launcher CLI.

 Copy